efchatz/pandora/README.md

 #### Chrome and Brave

 Both browsers have the same behavior, they keep the username and password of a login form they interact with and they have saved its credentials, but to get all entries, the user must visit the password manager functionality of the browser or the attacker to open the browser and visit this page.
-Then, the tool can extract all entries as showed in the following screenshot:
+Then, the tool can extract all entries as shown in the following screenshot:

 ![brave](https://github.com/efchatz/pandora/assets/43434138/6e011874-8c04-4034-9b60-17a2a493346d)

-Note that the password manager page must be visited once, i.e., even if the password manager is closed and the browser is not terminated and start another process, the credentials will be stored within the memory.
+Note that the password manager page must be visited once, i.e., even if the password manager is closed and the browser is not terminated and starts another process, the credentials will be stored within the memory.

 #### MSEdge

 MSEdge is different, i.e., only the browser needs to be open.
 It is not required for someone to visit the password manager page.
-MSEdge seems to preload the password manager immediatelly when opens.
+MSEdge seems to preload the password manager immediately when opens.
 As a result, the tool can extract all entries, having the same output as with the other two browsers.

 ### 1Password

 1Password process needs high integrity privileges for the tool to be able to dump the relevant process and extract the credentials.
-To extract the credentials, I opened the app, entered the master password and waited for at least 1 min.
+To extract the credentials, I opened the app, entered the master password, and waited for at least 1 min.
 Then, I executed the tool to dump the credentials.
-The following screenshot illustrates the execution of the tool, when the relevant app is running.
+The following screenshot illustrates the execution of the tool when the relevant app is running.
 Hidden data are the relevant usernames and passwords.

 ![1password](https://github.com/efchatz/pandora/assets/43434138/fb18312d-22a4-416f-bde9-3150983d7571)